MicrosoftDocs/learn/learn-pr/azure/troubleshoot-windows-containers/includes/2-understanding-windows-container-platform.md

 Under the hood, Moby can use either the Docker Runtime (dockerd) or containerd.
 Containerd is an Open-Source project that serves as container runtime used on Windows or Linux and be called by Docker, Kubernetes, etc. As an industry, containerd is being widely adopted as the preferred container runtime.

 When you interact with containers, you use either a Command-Line Interface (CLI) or a Graphical User Interface (GUI).
 For example, Docker Desktop provides both a CLI and GUI.
 Moby provides a CLI only.
 The CLI or GUI then interacts with the container runtime, such as dockerd or containerd.
-The container runtime will in turn send the command to the OS.
+The container runtime in turn sends the command to the OS.

-On Windows client (Windows 10 or 11) you can install Docker Desktop.
+On Windows client (Windows 10 or 11), you can install Docker Desktop.
 Docker Desktop installs all the required components in the OS, including Windows Subsystem for Linux (for Linux containers).
 You can then use either the GUI or CLI to run Linux or Windows containers.

 However, Windows client can run containers for development and testing only.
 For production workloads, you can use Windows Server.
 On Windows Server you can install either Moby, MCR, or another supported tool for running with containerd.